-The Brock Chancellor’s Chairs for Teaching Excellence are meant to provide successful nominees with the opportunity to undertake a specific, 3-year program of research and practice leading to a significant development in teaching, learning, and/or educational technology.
+The Brock Chancellor’s Chairs for Teaching Excellence provide funding to undertake a specific, 3-year program of research and practice leading to a significant development in the scholarship of teaching and learning.
 The programs of activity for the Chairs may be integrated within their broader research and scholarly focus.
 The Brock Chancellor’s Chairs for Teaching Excellence provide recipients an annual support grant of $5,000 in each of three years.
 The incorporation of the individual’s work as a Chair into her or his regular teaching, research, and service agenda will be subject to negotiation with her or his Chair and Dean.

 Current and Past Chancellor’s Chairs

 Brock is committed to supporting a total of 6 concurrent Chairs-holders.

 Chancellor’s Chair-holders will be individuals who have demonstrated exceptional promise of outstanding contributions to post-secondary teaching, learning, and/or have established an exemplary record of achievement in this important aspect of university endeavour.